-The point at which a trend stops or makes a pause is support or support zone and resistance or resistance zone, depending on the type of direction.
+The point at which a trend stops or makes a pause is a support or resistance, depending upon the direction of the move.
+If it is not confined to a singular point, and reverses from a series of points, in a vicinity, then it is a support zone or resistance zone.
 The higher highs, higher lows, lower highs and lower lows in a trend move are the support and resistance zone of the market.
-There isn’t any indicator in default as support and resistance indicator to identify the dynamic supports and resistances which are created at unchartered territories.
-But, specific indicators functionalities can be extrapolated to a support and resistance indicator.
+There isn’t any indicator in default as support and resistance indicator to identify the dynamic supports and resistances, which are created at unchartered territories.
+However, specific indicators functionalities can be extrapolated to a support and resistance indicator.

 When the price is in a free fall state, it makes a pause or completely reverses its course of action at a certain point known as support.
 The demand will be higher than supply at support, and hence the price tends to turnaround its course of action.
 Simply put, support is any price point which prevents the price from falling further.

 In the above hourly chart of USD/JPY, support is the point which acts as demand zone and resumes the bullish trend.
 The pair bounces off from each supportive point and creates a new high which validates the support.

 When the price reverses a bearish move, at a certain point three or more times, it can be designated as valid support.
 The number of times it has reversed from a certain point, the more robust the support is.
 A straight line is drawn connecting the bullish reversal points to identify it.

 As the daily chart of EUR/GBP shows, the market bounces off from the point 0.83359, indicating strong demand.
 These kinds of strong supportive points are indeed the best entry points for long trades.